 - Dry Mouth

-The temporary side effects may be uncomfortable, but if the medication is the right type of medication for you then you will start to feel the benefits of it.
+The temporary side effects may be uncomfortable, but if the medication is the right type of medication for you then you will start to feel its benefits.
 Antidepressants could improve overall mood, concentration, and productivity.

 Signs Your Antidepressant Dose Is Too Low Or Isn’t Working